-I guess he had to tell someone.
+I guess he needed to tell somebody.

-They were pretty good at hiding things.
-We hid ourselves, crouching at the head of the stairs, and I remember him saying, down in the living room, out of view, too far away to hear, too close not to hear.
-We heard the degradation.
+They were both pretty good, actually, at hiding things.
+Hiding from things.
+We hid ourselves, meanwhile, crouching at the head of the stairs, and I remember him saying, down there in the living room, out of view, too far away to hear, too close not to hear, we heard the degradation.